What Are the Different Types Of 2004 Chevy Silverado Brake Problems?

 Intermittent brake failure problems

 Even a well-kept car can sometimes face intermittent brake failure.
-This is nothing unique to Chevy Silverado 2004.
+This is nothing unique to the Chevy Silverado 2004.
 Here are the things you must check when you experience this problem for the first time.
-This is also a part of common Chevy suburban problem.
+This is also a part of the common Chevy suburban problem.

 Photo Credit: http://www.trucktrend.com/how-to/paint-body/0901tr-2004-chevy-silverado-reflexxion-hood-installation/photo-gallery/#photo-01

 When your car has become quite old, then a rusty steel brake line is formed due to extended exposure to moisture and road salt.
-This can cause the car's steel brake lines to corrode in some cases.
-This may lead to leakage of brake fluids which can again cause brake failure.
+This can cause the car’s steel brake lines to corrode in some cases.
+This may lead to leakage of brake fluids, which can again cause brake failure.

 Check the water in brake fluids.
 The rise in temperature of brake fluid causes the water to vaporize, which causes steam to be compressed.
-This lack of water will not allow the braking motion to be transmitted to the vehicle's wheels.
-Hence your car will not be able to break.
+This lack of water will not allow the braking motion to be transmitted to the vehicle’s wheels.
+Hence, your car will not be able to break.

 Low brake pedal

 When you press the brake pedal, and it goes down to the floor, then air pressure in the brake line could be the problem.
-When you press your car's foot brake, air is used which must be build up quickly.
+When you press your car’s foot brake, the air is used, which must be built up quickly.
 When pressure drops to very low while you drive, then you must take it to the car mechanic before driving it further.
 This could be hazardous to your life and other pedestrians on the road.
 This is also a common Chevrolet Traverse problem.

 Check your power brake booster.
 Faulty power brake boosters may cause the brake pedals to be pressed to the floor for it to work.
 The car may even drive to some distance before stopping after application of brakes.
-These vacuum controlled power brake boosters need to be checked by a professional mechanic to measure the vacuum being built by them.
+These vacuum-controlled power brake boosters need to be checked by a professional mechanic to measure the vacuum being built by them.

 Problems with pads and rotors